 Don’t just buy her a generic diamond necklace.
 Look for a piece that includes her children and family so that when she wears it, she will be reminded of who she’s fighting for in the first place.

-So instead of a bouquet of flowers, get her a potted plant or a DIY terrarium kit.
+So instead of a bouquet of flowers, get her a houseplant or a DIY terrarium kit.
 Gardening or growing indoor plants is an excellent form of self-care as well and can become something that not only keeps her mind distracted, but brightens up her living area as well.
 If she doesn’t have a green-thumb, get her a book about gardening instead.

 Bonding with baby can be tough for a mother with postpartum depression.
 Matching t-shirts, outfits or hats might seem cheesy, but it can make her feel more connected to baby and remind her of the special connection they share.